 The Oxford Centre for Buddhist Studies (‘OCBS’) is a Recognised Independent Centre of Oxford University (RIC).

-Click here for the text of the Agreement between the Centre and the University.
+Click here for the full text of the Agreement between the Centre and the University.

 OCBS employs three part-time staff and benefits greatly from the help of volunteers.
 For more details on our Staff please visit the Contact Page.